OpenElements/hedera-enterprise/README.md

 The module provides a set of managed services that can be used to interact with the Hedera network.
 The following services are available in spring and microprofile:

-- `com.openelements.hedera.base.AccountClient`: to interact with Hedera accounts
+- `com.openelements.hiero.base.AccountClient`: to interact with Hedera accounts
-- `com.openelements.hedera.base.FileClient`: to interact with Hedera files
+- `com.openelements.hiero.base.FileClient`: to interact with Hedera files
-- `com.openelements.hedera.base.SmartContractClient`: to interact with Hedera smart contracts
+- `com.openelements.hiero.base.SmartContractClient`: to interact with Hedera smart contracts
-- `com.openelements.hedera.base.ContractVerificationClient`: to verify smart contracts
+- `com.openelements.hiero.base.ContractVerificationClient`: to verify smart contracts
-- `com.openelements.hedera.base.NftClient`: to interact with Hedera NFTs
+- `com.openelements.hiero.base.NftClient`: to interact with Hedera NFTs
-- `com.openelements.hedera.base.NftRepository`: to query NFTs
+- `com.openelements.hiero.base.NftRepository`: to query NFTs

 Next to that the following low-level services are available:

-- `com.openelements.hedera.base.protocol.ProtocolLayerClient`: to interact with the Hedera protocol layer
+- `com.openelements.hiero.base.protocol.ProtocolLayerClient`: to interact with the Hedera protocol layer
-- `com.openelements.hedera.base.mirrornode.MirrorNodeClient`: to query the Hedera mirror node
+- `com.openelements.hiero.base.mirrornode.MirrorNodeClient`: to query the Hedera mirror node

 ## Built the project